Ted Weill: Presidential campaigns

-During the 2004 presidential election Weill sought the presidential nomination of the Reform Party, but was defeated by Ralph Nader.
+During the 2004 presidential election Weill sought the presidential nomination of the Reform Party, but was defeated by Ralph Nader at the 2004 Reform National Convention.
 Following Nader's victory Weill endorsed Nader.

 During the 2008 presidential election Weill ran for the Reform Party presidential nomination and received the nomination at the party's convention which was held from July 18 to 19, in Dallas, Texas.
 The party voted 25 for Weill and 3 for Frank E. McEnulty.
 McEnulty was selected to serve as the vice-presidential nominee.
 In the general election he only appeared on the ballot in Mississippi, where he received 481 votes, and as a write-in in Alabama, where he got one vote.

 Death

 On November 20, 2009, Weill died in Pike County, Mississippi.